Statistical Methods Seminar Description

 - Very brief review of multiple linear regression

 - Foundational skills for two-level modeling including random effects, model building, cross-level interactions, and assumption checking

 Instructor: Audrey Leroux

-After engaging in course lectures and discussions as well as completing the hands-on practice activities with real data, participants will be able to:
+After engaging in seminar lectures and discussions as well as completing the hands-on practice activities with real data, participants will be able to:

 - Acquire an understanding of multilevel modeling techniques as applied in the educational, social, health, and behavioral sciences